ItzArty/autoedclub/README.md

 # AutoEDClub
-An extension to auto-complete EdClub exercises
+An extension to auto-complete EdClub/TypingClub exercises

 ## Usage